fzhangcode/chuangqi/content/publication/hacks/index.md

 ---
-title: "Wang, C.*, Choi, H.J.*, et al, Nature Communication.
-HACKS (deconvolution of heterogeneous activity in coordination of cytoskeleton at the subcellular level)."
+title: "Wang, C.*, Choi, H.J.*, et al. HACKS (deconvolution of heterogeneous activity in coordination of cytoskeleton at the subcellular level), Nature Communication."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here